- Student Research Topics

 - Requirements of Student Research

 - How to use Pubmed effectively: a concise guide for students

 - Risk assessment and management in animal experiments

 Since our projects are complex and mature into publication after several years, the TDK activity shows results after 3-4 semesters generally (in the form of TDK presentation, publication, or conference participation).
 Therefore, it is our common interest that students start their TDK activity as soon as possible, i.e. in their third year or sooner.
-High study grades is an advantage for the application.
-Without making any further commitment, anyone can attend to our weekly Journal clubs and have a taste of our scientific life.
+High study grades are an advantage for the application.
+Without making any further commitment, anyone can attend our weekly Journal clubs and have a taste of our scientific life.
 Especially informative for students looking for a workgroup to join are the introductory presentations of our workgroups held at the beginning of semesters.